Roman Safiullin vs. Andy Murray: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Roman Safiullin vs. Andy Murray Trends and Insights

-- Safiullin came up short 7-6, 6-7, 3-6 versus Alexander Zverev in the finals of the Chengdu Open (his most recent match).
+- Safiullin was defeated 7-6, 6-7, 3-6 against Alexander Zverev in the finals of the Chengdu Open (his last match).

-- Safiullin has played 25.1 games per match (22.9 in best-of-three matches) in his 52 matches over the past 12 months (across all court surfaces).
+- Safiullin has played 25.1 games per match (22.9 in best-of-three matches) in his 52 matches over the past year (across all court types).

-- Murray has averaged 27.6 games per match (24.3 in best-of-three matches) through his 35 matches played in the past 12 months across all court types, while winning 49.8% of the games.
+- Murray has played 35 matches in the past year across all court types, averaging 27.6 games per match (24.3 in best-of-three matches) and winning 49.8% of those games.

-- When it comes to sets, it's been very balanced between Safiullin and Murray, each securing three sets against the other.
+- Safiullin and Murray have been equally balanced, each clinching three of six sets versus the other.

-- Safiullin and Murray have matched up in 57 total games, with Safiullin taking 30 and Murray securing 27.
+- Safiullin has defeated Murray in 30 of 57 total games between them, good for a 52.6% winning percentage.

-- In their two matches against each other, Safiullin and Murray are averaging 28.5 games and three sets.
+- In their two matches against each other, Safiullin and Murray are averaging 28.5 games and 3.0 sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.